ryanshiroma/strava-analyzer/README.md

 # Strava Analyzer

-Strava Analyzer is a web app compiling some of my runner's high, mid-run, almost-sprained-your-ankle-on-that-curb, weird, analysis ideas.
+Strava Analyzer is a web app compiling some of my mid-run, almost-sprained-your-ankle-on-that-curb with a runner's high, weird, workout analysis ideas.
 It currently utilizes the Strava API and the Dark Sky API and is deployed on AWS Lambda with Zappa.

 Try out the current version here: https://pwjwuiuj6i.execute-api.us-east-1.amazonaws.com/dev/